-There are many different federal, state and Tribal laws that may apply to sensitive cultural items.
+There are many different federal, state and Tribal laws that apply to sensitive cultural items.
 Here are a few.

 The Native American Graves Protection and Repatriation Act provides graves protection for federal and Tribal lands, mandates repatriation of Ancestors, their burial belongings and Sacred objection and cultural patrimony from federal agencies and any institution that has been in receipt of federal funds.